 My first instinct, when I found out this treasured site had been ravaged, was all-out rage.
 Fortunately, the foolish individuals quickly came forward and returned the items and Custer State Park quickly began repairing the damage.
 Due to this quick recovery, my fervor has ceded a bit.
 (One has to wonder, though…with the power of social media these days, and the fact that these two were foolish enough to get their pictures and names all over Facebook, not to mention the local news if Karma saw to it that they garnered less positive attention than they originally bargained for?)

 I really hope their idea was just ill-advised and that they weren’t actually trying to be unfeeling and hurtful to others–even if that was the end result.
 It was encouraging to see the reaction of the local community in their desire to fix the error as quickly as possible to preserve this awesome site.
 Hopefully, due to this, Poet’s Table will remain a hidden gem and refuge for those who seek it out for many more generations to come.

 Don’t wait, embrace today’s opportunities NOW!

-After learning what had occurred, Mr. Trekker and I felt very fortunate that we had sought out Poet’s Table, when we did, last summer (you can read about that here).
+After learning what had occurred, Mr. Trekker and I felt very fortunate that we had sought out Poet’s Table, when we did, the summer before the vandalism occurred (you can read about that here).
 For me, this was a real-world situation where the sage advice of not putting off till tomorrow what you could be doing today, applies.

 This was also a partial motivation for our visit to Glacier National Park a few years ago, to see it before the glaciers were all gone.
 You can view that post here.